microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 2. You should see a Dev Box in your developer portal.
 If you do not see a Dev Box, click on '+New' to create one.
 'Click on ‘Connect via app’ to connect to your dev box.

-*You will see a pop-up suggesting you download the Windows App.*

-3. Follow those steps and download it from the App Store.
-Once installed, login into the Windows App to connect to your Dev Box from a Desktop Client.
+*We will next download the Windows App for the best experience connecting to your Dev Box.*

+3. Click on the Settings Gear on the top right of the developer portal.
+4. Click on the link 'Windows App'.
+This should lead you to the Microsoft Store.
+5. Download the Windows App.
+Open the file and follow the steps to install the app.
- **Note:** you will need to sign into the Windows App with your username and password for the Developer portal.
+6. Sign into the Windows App using the same login as what you used for the Developer Portal.
+7. Feel free to skip the Windows App tutorial.
+You should see your dev box in the Windows App.
-4. You can skip the Windows App tutorial as well and connect to your Dev Box.
+8. Click on 'Connect' in the Windows App to connect to your Dev Box.

 ## 2. Connect to your Dev Box using a Dev Box Tunnel.
 1. Close your Dev Box.
 Open VS Code on your machine.